2024-01-18 05:03:45

 The contrast between an almost apocalyptic perspective and a hopeful one in which credit is given to the positive forces that individual initiative can unleash overshadows a regional reality that, at first glance, is not as distressing as that of other continents.
 To begin with, this part of the world map is not the scene of any military conflict, nor does it have nuclear weapons that put anyone’s peace of mind in check.

 Even despite showing growth rates that are below the international average and facing profound challenges in terms of crime or inequality, the experts present in Davos insist that Latin American prospects are good, thanks to the resources it has.
-For example, the president of the Inter-American Development Bank, Ilan Goldfajn, said yesterday that he is optimistic about the future due to the opportunities that are opening up with processes such as energy transformation.
+For example, the president of the Inter-American Development Bank, Ilan Goldfajn, said yesterday that he is optimistic regarding the future due to the opportunities that are opening up with processes such as energy transformation.

 However, the appreciation is that political differences act with a burden that comes with their collection account.
 To cite one case, the Pacific Alliance, which came to be seen as a benchmark for deep integration, is in a hibernation stage due to the differences between the rulers of Colombia and Mexico, compared to the administration of Dina Boluarte in Peru.